In-context Pretraining: Language Modeling Beyond Document Boundaries: Related Work

 \paragraph{Data batching based on similarity} Previous work employs batching lexically similar segments in the same training batches to construct high-quality positive pairs for training retrieval-augmented language models.
 For instance, \cite{zhong-etal-2022-training} use BM25 and same documents to ensure the segments in the same batch are similar to each other, while \cite{min-etal-2023-nonparametric} group segments from the same documents in the same batch.
 Our method shares the same spirit with these methods except we maintain the relevance of documents in the same context window, yet context windows within batches are shuffled.
 Additionally, our focus is to apply the batching method to train the standard language models.

 \paragraph{Pretraining with related documents.} Several studies explore pretraining language models on a small-scale using related documents.
-For example, \cite{yasunaga-etal-2022-linkbert} incorporate Wikipedia documents with hyperlinks or citations into the input context and pretrain a masked LM. \cite{caciularu-etal-2021-cdlm-cross} gather related documents using a human-curated multi-document news summarization dataset (11 million tokens) and continue to pretrain a masked LM. \cite{lewis2020pre} place documents from the same date in the input context and pretrain LMs to summarize articles.
+For example, \cite{yasunaga-etal-2022-linkbert} incorporate Wikipedia documents with hyperlinks or citations into the input context and pretrain a masked LM. \cite{yu-etal-2022-dict, wu2021taking} incorporate dictionary definitions of rare words or use contextual vectors from previously encountered contexts that mention these rare words during the pretraining phase. \cite{caciularu-etal-2021-cdlm-cross} gather related documents using a human-curated multi-document news summarization dataset (11 million tokens) and continue to pretrain a masked LM. \cite{lewis2020pre} place documents from the same date in the input context and pretrain LMs to summarize articles.
 However, hyperlinks are not always available across all domains and multi-document summarization datasets require human efforts to curate.
 Additionally, \cite{lewis2020pre}'s method restricts the scope of related documents to be from the same date.
 In contrast, we introduce a general method to collect web-scale related documents that does not require any metadata (e.g., hyperlinks, human curation or specific dates), which is necessary to scale the model to a pre-training setup.

 \paragraph{Multitask finetuning for in-context and instruction learning.} Finetuning language models on a collection of downstream tasks to improve the instruction learning and in-context learning abilities of LMs has been investigated in several papers.
 As discussed by \cite{min-etal-2022-metaicl, chen2022meta, deft, wang-etal-2022-super, wang2023far}, a prevailing technique concatenates instructions, training samples from human-annotated downstream datasets into single text sequences, upon which the LM is subsequently finetuned.
 Following this line of work, \cite{gu-etal-2023-pre} create intrinsic downstream datasets by developing a task-specific retriever for each task.
 These retrievers are then used to retrieve demonstration examples from the pretraining corpus.
 The multitask finetuning method is complementary to \model as the former is tailored for the finetuning stage while the later focuses on the pretraining stage.
 Beyond improving LMs' in-context learning abilities, \model also improves their overall language modeling, reading comprehension, and fact-checking capabilities.
 We leave the combination of \model with multitask finetuning methods as future work.